-The beauty of digital marketing is that it’s an effective solution for businesses of any size, in any industry.
-Small startups, B2B companies, brick-and-mortar stores, freelance gigs, and just about anything and anyone can benefit from digital marketing to help establish themselves in their field.
+The beauty of digital marketing is that it’s an effective solution for businesses of any size in any industry.
+Small businesses, startups, B2B companies, brick-and-mortar stores, freelance gigs, and just about anyone can benefit from digital marketing to help establish themselves in their field.

-So which digital marketing strategies are worthwhile to invest in?
-And how can you effectively use these strategies to help your business?
-Here are some of our favorite techniques:
+So which digital marketing strategies are worthwhile investing in?
+And how can you effectively grow your business with digital marketing?
+Here are some of our favorite magic digital marketing techniques:

 1. Expand Your Company’s Blog

-A key strategy in using digital marketing to grow your business is to invest time, effort, and budget in your company’s blog.
+Well, a key strategy for using digital marketing to grow your business is to invest time, effort, and budget in your company’s blog.

 Why?
 Because growing your blog shows that you’re knowledgeable in the field and can successfully address customer pain points and concerns with strategies and tips.
 Useful blog articles make you searchable and easy to find in search engines, ultimately driving more traffic to your site.